carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-cov.rst

 .. option:: -arch=<name>

- If the covered binary is a universal binary, select the architecture to use when looking up the coverage map.
-Errors out if the supplied architecture is not found in the universal binary, or if used on a non-universal binary of a different architecture.
+ If the covered binary is a universal binary, select the architecture to use.
+ It is an error to specify an architecture that is not included in the universal binary or to use an architecture that does not match a non-universal binary.

 .. option:: -name=<NAME>